Do We Need an Estate Tax?

-The goal isn’t to punish those who do well, the goal is to avoid our nation’s wealth being tied up in some trust fund while the people suffer the effects of inflation and economic and political inequality over time.
+The goal isn’t to punish those who do well; the goal is to avoid our nation’s wealth being tied up in some trust fund while the people suffer the effects of inflation and economic and political inequality over time.

 A nation that values liberty and democracy must by extension have wise fiscal and monetary policy aimed at controlling the money supply and wealth gap over the short and long term.
-Thus, there is no other option aside an estate tax.
+Thus, there is no other option aside from an estate tax.

 Given the above, any given nation must construct a fair estate tax that incentives real economic security for all and allows for philanthropy.
-This isn’t about punishing the rich, it is about ensuring economic prosperity for future generations and Econ 101 in terms of fiscal policy.
+This isn’t about punishing the rich; it is about ensuring economic prosperity for future generations and Econ 101 in terms of fiscal policy.
 As for U.S. policy, we must not allow a further dismantling of the estate tax and should seek to make it truly more fair for all (taking into consideration the economy, debt, and other taxes).

 TIP: See a similar argument for flat tax vs. a progressive tax.